-Saliva plays a crucial role in maintaining oral health.
-It is a fluid rich in enzymes, electrolytes, and various other chemical compounds, produced by the salivary glands located in the mouth.
-Saliva also contains mucus, which helps keep the oral tissues properly lubricated.
+Saliva plays a very important role in the health of the oral cavity.
+It is a fluid rich in enzymes, electrolytes, and many other chemical compounds, produced by the salivary glands located in the mouth.
+Saliva also contains mucus, which serves to keep the oral mucosa lubricated.

-Under normal conditions, saliva has a pH between approximately 6 and 7, making it essentially neutral.
-This neutrality is largely due to bicarbonate, a vital buffering agent that helps restore the mouth’s pH to a neutral level after eating – a process that usually takes about forty minutes.
-However, if the mouth’s pH is not properly regulated and drops into the acidic range, it can serve as an early warning sign of potential issues.
-This can occur, for example, when not enough saliva is produced, as in cases of Xerostomia, or dry mouth.
+Under normal conditions, saliva has a pH value of approximately 6 to 7, making it a neutral solution.
+Saliva contains bicarbonate — a critically important substance for its “buffering” role, through which oral pH is restored to neutral levels after meals.
+This process takes approximately forty minutes.
+However, if the pH of the mouth is not regulated and drops into the acidic range, this may serve as an early warning signal.
+This situation can occur, for example, when insufficient saliva is produced, as in the case of Xerostomia, or dry mouth.

 If the pH falls below 5.5, it reaches the tolerance threshold of tooth enamel.
 At this point, the enamel can no longer withstand the acidity and begins to break down and demineralize.
 If this condition persists, it can become a serious oral health emergency, putting teeth at significant risk and potentially requiring urgent dental care.